rayansikkandar/Patchforge/README.md

 This will:
 - Load CVEs from local JSON files (if available) or download from NVD API
-- Build a vector database using ChromaDB
+- **Build a ChromaDB vector database** (`.chroma/` directory) with vector embeddings
+- Index 38,000+ CVEs for fast semantic search
-- Enable grounded, authoritative CVE explanations
+- Enable grounded, authoritative CVE explanations via vector similarity search

+**Vector Database Benefits:**
+- **Fast Semantic Search**: Vector embeddings enable fast, accurate CVE retrieval
+- **No API Rate Limits**: Local vector database eliminates API dependency
+- **Demo Ready**: Works offline, perfect for demonstrations
+- **Scalable**: Can index millions of CVEs with fast query performance

 **Note**: This step is optional.
-PatchForge will work without it, but PR descriptions will be simpler.
-Local JSON files are fastest for demos.
+PatchForge will work without it, but PR descriptions will be simpler. **The vector database is recommended for demos** to showcase RAG functionality.

 ### 4. Run PatchForge